Chart Color Schemes

 Infrastructure

-Moruya has very high levels of nearby infrastructure activity, ranking in the top 20% nationally
+Moruya has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

-Changes in local infrastructure significantly affect an area's performance.
-AreaSearch has identified five projects that could impact this region.
-Notable projects include South Moruya Roundabout, Moruya Housing Infrastructure Project, New Eurobodalla Regional Hospital, and Moruya Bypass.
-The following details these projects with the greatest potential relevance.
+Changes to local infrastructure significantly affect an area's performance.
+AreaSearch identified five projects likely impacting the region.
+Notable ones are South Moruya Roundabout, Moruya Housing Infrastructure Project, New Eurobodalla Regional Hospital, and Moruya Bypass.
+The following details these projects in order of relevance.

 Professional plan users can use the search below to filter and access additional projects.